How to fix your business reputation online

-I’m sure this isn’t a groundbreaking revelation to any business owner.
-It’s pretty simple stuff.
-If people have a favorable view of your business, there’s a better chance they’ll buy from you.
-What may come as a shock is that there are steps you should be actively taking (aside from providing an excellent product or service) to manage, maintain and even repair your online reputation.
+A good reputation has a pretty obvious impact — if your customers have a favorable view of your business, there’s a better chance they’ll buy from you.
+What may come as a shock is that there are steps you should be actively taking (aside from providing an excellent product or service) to manage, maintain or even fix your business reputation.

 1. See what they see

-First, give your business a good, old-fashioned “Googling” to see what you’re working with.
+First, you may need to build your reputation.
+Give your business a good, old-fashioned “Googling” to see what you’re working with.
 Scan the first few pages of results to find the irrelevant and/or harmful content you may be up against.

 When you’re done searching, analyze at the results through the eyes of a potential customer who knows nothing about your business.
 Anything seem off or incorrect?
 That’s where you should be focusing your efforts.